naninovel/docs/docs/api/index.md

 ; make all visible characters author of the printed text.
 @print "Hello World!" author:* as:"Together"

-; Similar, but make only "kohaku" and "yuko" the authors.
+; Similar, but make only "Kohaku" and "Yuko" the authors.
-@print "Hello World!" author:kohaku,yuko as:"kohaku and yuko"
+@print "Hello World!" author:Kohaku,Yuko as:"Kohaku and Yuko"
 ```

 ## printer